Gendo Ikari: Rebuild of Evangelion

-In the last two chapters of Rebuild, Gendo wears different glasses that cover his eye sockets, an idea that came from Mahiro Maeda, who wanted to give the impression Gendo was falling into darkness.
+According to scholar Nicolle Lamerichs, Gendo is "emotionally deepened" in the final Rebuild of Evangelion film.
+While the narrative initially emphasizes the emotional distance between him and Shinji, it later invites empathy for Gendo, ultimately providing a happy resolution for both characters.
+In the last two installments of Rebuild, Gendo wears different glasses that cover his eye sockets, an idea that came from Mahiro Maeda, who wanted to give the impression Gendo was falling into darkness.
 Maeda, considering the eyes as the mirror of an individual's mind, wanted Gendo to have no human perspective and projected Anno onto Gendo during production, wondering what Anno's childhood had been like.
 Megumi Hayashibara, Rei Ayanami's voice actress, said she sometimes recognized Anno in Gendo's character and sometimes in Shinji's.
 Anno himself stated he no longer felt as close to Shinji as he once did, identifying more with Gendo.
 At the beginning of production, assistant director Kazuya Tsurumaki instructed mecha designer Ikuto Yamashita to create a scenario in which Gendo and Shinji would clash for eternity, even after losing their bodies.